ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 **B. Fetch the List of ID Types based on Language Code**

-Upon receiving a request to fetch the List of ID Types with input parameters (Language Code) the system fetches the List of ID Types against the Language Code Received
+Upon receiving a request to fetch the List of ID Types with input parameters (Language Code), the system fetches the List of ID Types against the Language Code Received

 1. Validates if the request contains the following input parameters
 * Language Code - Mandatory